 Hauntingly easy hacks for a Happy Halloween bedtime!

-Like many fun and sugar-filled “holidays,” however, Halloween can wreak havoc on your little one’s bedtime, and throw them for a bit of a loop for days to follow.
-Here are my top tips to ensure sugar and late nights don’t spoil your kiddo’s spooky day!
+Like many fun and sugar-filled “holidays”, Halloween can wreak havoc on your little one’s bedtime, and throw them for a bit of a loop for days to follow.
+Try these top tips to ensure sugar and late nights don’t spoil your kiddo’s spooky day!

 Plan ahead for trick or treating – There’s no need to wait until 8pm to start your little one’s night.
 Especially depending on where in this world you live, it’s already dark quite early in the evening, which means your kiddo can have a spooky adventure and still get to bed on time.
 So, plan ahead to have an earlier-than-usual, easy-to-make dinner, and then be among the first of the night’s trick or treaters so you can still get your child to bed at a proper time.